tus/tus-resumable-upload-protocol/protocol.md

 #### OPTIONS

 An `OPTIONS` request MAY be used to gather information about the Server's current configuration.
-A successful response indicated by the `204 No Content` status MUST contain the `Tus-Version` header.
+A successful response indicated by the `204 No Content` or `200 OK` status MUST contain the `Tus-Version` header.
 It MAY include the `Tus-Extension` and `Tus-Max-Size` headers.